 The HTTPS protocol makes it possible for website users to transmit sensitive data such as credit card numbers, banking information, and login credentials securely over the internet.
 For this reason, HTTPS is especially important for securing online activities such as shopping, banking, and remote work.
 However, HTTPS is quickly becoming the standard protocol for all websites, whether or not they exchange sensitive data with users.

-As an attorney, having a secure, HTTPS-enabled domain is just one more way to earn the trust of site visitors and clients.
+As a legal professional, having a secure, HTTPS-enabled domain is just one more way to earn the trust of site visitors and clients.
 It will give them the confidence to know that sharing or submitting sensitive information using your online services.
 If your certificate is Organization Validated (OV) or Extended Validated (EV), your clients can check for information about the business that runs the website from the certificate, an added layer of assurance and another way to earn their trust.

 Using an SSL/TLS certificate to enable the HTTPS protocol on your domain is also important for SEO (search engine optimization), the practice of optimizing a website to perform well in search engine rankings.
 This means that an SSL/TLS certificate can potentially help you obtain more clients for your practice.